LOADING ...

 moving in the that I wanted to be going

-Which he did once or twice a
+he did once or twice a year

-to recording artists in
+to recording in Nashville

 He had a pretty good track and